KantaS12/KantaS12.github.io/essays/typescript-reflection.md

 ## Conclusion

-Overall, TypeScript is a language that requires not that much time to learn and also it is something that I would want to be good at.
-It was enjoyable to learn and was stress free.
-I think doing the WODs will greatly make me a good software engineer since it requires me to use my critical thinking skills.
+Overall, TypeScript is a language that doesn't take an excessive amount of time to learn, and it's definitely something I want to get really good at.
+It was an enjoyable and stress-free learning experience.
+I think continuing with these WODs will greatly help me become a better software engineer, as they really push me to use my critical thinking skills.